AliEmreSenel/FloridaCorperationSearch-FullStack/python-backend/README.md

 ### Search

-Used to start a crawl for the specified company
+Used to start a crawl for the specified corporation

 ```http
 POST /search/corporations